Nonprofit Frequently Asked Questions

 b.
 Complete a brief Challenge Submission Form by October 15, 2015

 c.
-Review the Challenge Guide for complete details
+Review the Max My Gift guide for complete details.

 13. Learn how to register for Popmoney.

 PROFILE AND ACCOUNT FAQs

 1. How do I set up my nonprofit’s profile page?

 Login by clicking the login button in the top right corner.
 Then click "Setting" to edit your profile.
 Visit the Nonprofit Profile Guide for more detailed instructions.